jangoflyte/Project-5-CSC-204-/README.md

 WEKA is a suite of Machine Learning software written in Java.
 Algorithms can be applied in to a dataset or using an original Java code.

 # Our Application of WEKA
-Josh wrote an algorithm for a weather application
+Josh wrote an algorithm for a weather application.
+In this case, the accuracy classifying for a windy day and daily outlook.

 <img src = "https://icons.wxug.com/i/c/v4/chancerain.svg" width = "100">

+# The Java Application